Boss cancels leaves agreed upon during interview, employee shares ordeal on Reddit

 “During the interview process, I informed HR that I would need this week off of work in January.
 They said it wouldn’t be a problem,” wrote the Redditor.

-An individual took to Reddit to share that the employer denied a leave request for a previously agreed upon vacation during the interview process.
-The Redditor shared that the manager turned down the leave request, citing high workload.
+An individual took to Reddit to share that the employer denied a leave request already agreed upon during the interview process.
+The Redditor added that the manager turned down the leave request, citing high workload.
 While some people suggested that the individual should still go on vacation, others recommended securing such agreements in writing.

 Read| Employee shares story of ‘petty’ revenge after quitting her job